sverkerEsriSE/resource-proxy-tokens/README.md

 so the URLRewrite will first extract the token (MyVerySecretToken) but also the function (export) so we can build a proper URL inside the proxy code, to send the request to.

 ### The encoding issue
-I also noticed that with some WMS Services, the server will not have a content encoding set in the serverResponse, but only in the GetCapabilites XML header
+**Added a quick hack fix for this**: look at setting parameter changeEncodingToUTF8 I also noticed that with some WMS Services, the server will not have a content encoding set in the serverResponse, but only in the GetCapabilites XML header
 ```
 <?xml version="1.0" encoding="ISO-8859-1" standalone="no"?>
 ```
 The answer to the client however, would be sent as UTF-8 for some reason (seems like that's the default internal representation in DotNet for strings/streams etc.??).

 ### Solution to the encoding issue
 Without digging to deep into the understanding of HTTP headers, and what's expected of them, I found out by trial-and-error that I need to peek ahead in the response stream and